 3. Good pain doctors know that your back or neck pains have no relation to abnormal MRI results

-Your back, neck and shoulder pain likely have no relations to your abnormal MRI.
-In fact, studies show that 90 out of every 100 MRIs will indicate some abnormalities, even if the patients are not experiencing any pains at all.
+Your back, neck, and shoulder pain likely have no relation to your abnormal MRI.
+In fact, studies show that 90 out of every 100 MRIs will indicate some abnormalities, even if the patients are not experiencing any pain at all.

 4. Good pain doctors tell you to reconsider before requesting pain meds